Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 - **Card Management**: Ensure at least one slot is free to pick up an on-the-fly power-up if you find a vase in the boss arena.

 ##### 1.4 Inventory & Time Management
-- **Card Slots**: You have up to 5 Lotería card slots.
+- **Card Slots**: You have up to 6 Lotería card slots.
 Decide which effects to keep and which to discard.
 - **Resource Conservation**: Overusing your best cards early may leave you underpowered for the boss.
 - **Retreating**: If a fight seems too risky, backtrack to search for better cards or healing items.

 ### **Mindset**
 The game is designed to be played with an adventure-oriented and reward-facing mindset toward the unknown, starting with just a base weapon but seeking to improve in a tense and challenging environment.
 The player must feel the curiosity to explore rooms and gain rewards along the way, but exercise caution due to the threat of going all-in with each enemy the player encounters.
-They must manage their inventory conservatively, sometimes with a bit of improvisation but always rushing to face the level's boss.
+They must manage their inventory conservatively, sometimes with a bit of improvisation but always rushing to face the level's boss or else the time may run out.

 ---